hpi-schul-cloud/schulcloud-synapse-synchronization/README.md

-# HPI Schul-Cloud Synapse Synchronization
+# Schul-Cloud Verbund Synapse Synchronization

 This is for handling an incoming object that describes a user, his desired channel and permissions and then takes care of syncing this to the defined synapse server.